hackingprincesa/Active-Directory-Lab/README.md

       - ex. sudo adduser username vboxsf
    - If you receive a "group vboxsf does not exist" error, we may need some additional guest installations
       - Run: sudo apt-get install virtualbox
-         - this will display what options are available
+         - This will display what options are available
       - Run: sudo apt-get install virtualbox-guest-utils
-      - Reboot
+      - Run: sudo reboot
+      - Run: sudo adduser username vboxsf
+         - User should be added to group now
-- Create a new directory called "AD Project"
+- Create a new directory called "Share"
-   - Run mkdir share** to create a new directory called "AD Project".
+   - Run: mkdir Share
+   - Run: ls
+      - Newly created directory "Share" should be listed
+- Now, mount our shared folder onto our directory called "Share"

-Now run sudo mount -t vboxsf -o uid=1000,gid=1000 <directory name where .deb file is located> share/.
+   - Run: sudo mount -t vboxsf -o uid=1000,gid=1000 <directory name where .deb file is located> share/
+      - ex. sudo mount -t vboxsf -o uid=1000,gid=1000 AD-Project share/
+      - If you forget what your shared folder name is:
+         - Navigate to Devices > Shared Folders > Shared Folders Settings

 Verify completion with ls -la, "Share" should be highlighted.
 Navigate to the share directory using cd share/ and run ls -la once more to view all the files listed in that directory.
 Install splunk by running sudo dpkg -i splu<hit tab to auto-complete>